 - Electives — 8 or fewer as needed to complete the 42-unit degree requirement

 For an in-depth breakdown of these requirements, please visit the Academic Catalog or reach out to your academic advisor in the SESP Student Affairs Office.

 Real-World Practical Experience

-All Social Policy students complete a one-quarter internship for academic credit during their junior year, during which they put into practice the skills and knowledge introduced in the classroom.
-The experience also includes conducting social science research.
-The program is offered year-round in Chicago and during the summer in San Francisco and Washington, D.C.
-Click here for more information about SESP undergraduate practicums.
+All Social Policy students complete a one-quarter practicum internship for academic credit during their junior year to use the skills and knowledge introduced in the classroom.
+They also conduct social science research.
+The program is offered year-round.

 - Health and Policy Medicine Research Group